Nailed (Better Call Saul): Plot

 A disguised Mike Ehrmantraut uses his spike strip (Note: As seen in "Fifi".) to ambush one of Hector Salamanca's trucks and extracts the $250,000 hidden in a tire while leaving the driver, Ximenez Lecerda, tied up.
 He explains to Nacho Varga his intent to attract police attention to Hector's drug operation, but Nacho tells him a passing Good Samaritan freed Ximenez.
 Ximenez then called Hector, who dispatched a crew to clean up traces of the attack, including killing and burying the Good Samaritan.

 Jimmy McGill and his camera crew shoot video of Jimmy standing in front of the American flag at an elementary school for use in his TV ads.
 When the principal interrupts them, Jimmy claims he is filming a documentary on Rupert Holmes, who is supposedly an alumnus.
 The skeptical principal leaves to call the superintendent, enabling Jimmy and his crew to finish.

-At a meeting of the New Mexico Banking Board, members realize the application Chuck submitted for a new Mesa Verde branch is incorrect, resulting in a six-week delay.
+At a meeting of the New Mexico Banking Board, members realize the application Chuck McGill submitted for a new Mesa Verde branch is incorrect, resulting in a six-week delay.
 Kevin Wachtell leaves HHM and retains Kim Wexler, who promises Mesa Verde will be her sole client.
-Chuck McGill accuses Jimmy of sabotage when Jimmy and Kim pick up the Mesa Verde files from Chuck's house.
-Kim claims Chuck simply made a mistake.
-Alone in the car with Jimmy, Kim reveals her awareness of his trick by angrily punching him.
+Chuck accuses Jimmy of sabotage when Jimmy and Kim pick up the Mesa Verde files from Chuck's house.
+Kim claims Chuck simply made a mistake, but alone in the car with Jimmy, Kim reveals her awareness of his trick by angrily punching him.

 That night, Kim tells Jimmy she never wants to discuss how the incorrect documents came to be filed but says that if Jimmy left any evidence, Chuck will find it.
-Jimmy realizes he can be caught if the clerk at the store where he altered the documents says he was there, so he goes there to buy the clerk's silence.
-He arrives while Ernesto is questioning the clerk; Chuck had him checking all-night copy stores to see if anyone recognized Jimmy.
-When the clerk confirms Jimmy had been there before, Ernesto leaves to get Chuck.
+Jimmy realizes he can be caught if the clerk at the store where he altered the documents says he was there, so he goes to buy the clerk's silence.
+He arrives while Ernesto is questioning the clerk, who then leaves to get Chuck.
 Jimmy enters the store, bribes the clerk, then hides across the street.
 Ernesto and Chuck arrive and Chuck questions the clerk, but his electromagnetic hypersensitivity symptoms cause him to faint and hit his head.
 Jimmy is torn between his desire to aid Chuck and his reluctance to come out of hiding because doing so would be an admission that he had been there previously.